felixge/node-paperboy/README.md

 Fires if no matching file was found in the `webroot`.
 Also fires if `false` was returned in the `delegate.before()` callback.
 If there was a problem stating the file, `err` is set to the contents of that error message.

+#### addHeader(name,value)

+Sets an arbitrary HTTP header.
+The header name `Expires` is special and expects the number of seconds till expiry, from which it will calculate the proper HTTP date.

 ## License

 Paperboy is licensed under the MIT license.